hrootscraft/time-series/README.md

-# Into to Time Series
+# Intro to Time Series

 **Predicting the price of stocks of IBM for the year 2017**